furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   spending his time making warding signs and shoring up walls and staircases where the concrete blistered and split.

-  `It’s bad in there.
+  'It’s bad in there.
 There’s a parking underneath, full of tacsis all burned and banged and the walls are all black and broken.‘